hms-dbmi/chromoscope/docs/cohort_configs.md

 ├── ...
 └── COHORT_N/
 ```
-Otherwise, if there is only one cohort within the bucket, ignore the above.

-For the following level, the data should be subdivided into subdirectories corresponding to the following categories, with certain filetypes grouped together by sample (according the [data formats](data-formats.md) documentation):
+Within the cohort's directory, the data should be subdivided into subdirectories corresponding to the following categories, with certain filetypes grouped together by sample (according to the [data formats](data-formats.md) documentation):

 | Subdirectory | Number of files (per sample) | Filetypes | Required |
 |---|---|---|---|